“The various effects which from love spring

 I HOPE YOU don’t mind, ladies and gentlemen, but I just need to make a few things clear.
 It should help us all in the early stages of our - sorry - of my tale.
 It’s in my nature to tell the stories of others, but I feel the need for particular care when trying to tell my own.
 We all have our pride, and I have no desire to waste your time with the burden of an interesting tale told badly.

 First, then.
-I’ve spent a large part of my adult life hiding here, on a remote island off the northwest coast of Sicily.
+My name is Nico Cusmano, and I’ve spent a large part of my adult life hiding here, on a remote island off the northwest coast of Sicily.

 Second.
 Much of that time was spent in the company of my best friend Baiardo.
 Pretty much since his birth, in fact.